pkala7968/Coldmail-app/README.md

 ---

-## 🚀 What is ColdMail?
+##  What is ColdMail?

-ColdMail is a simple **Streamlit** web app that allows users to send **bulk emails** from their Gmail account using a secure **App Password**.
+ColdMail is a simple **Streamlit** web app that allows users to send emails to **multiple users** from their Gmail account using a secure **App Password**.

 > Designed especially for job applications, it supports:
-- ✅ Multiple recipients
+-  Multiple recipients
-- ✅ Custom subject and body
+-  Custom subject and body
-- ✅ A clean and minimal UI
+-  A clean and minimal UI

 ---